Trump Organization, CFO indicted on tax fraud charges

 Michael Cohen, the former Trump lawyer who has been cooperating with Vance's investigation, wrote in his book “Disloyal” that Trump and Weisselberg were “masters at allocating expenses that related to non-business matters and finding a way to categorize them so they weren’t taxed."

-Weisselberg first started working for Trump’s real estate-developer father, Fred, after answering a newspaper ad for a staff accountant in 1973, and worked his way up.
+Weisselberg first started working for Trump’s real estate-developer father, Fred, after answering a newspaper ad for a staff accountant in 1973, and rose in the organization.

 Keeping a low profile — aside from a 2004 appearance as a judge on Trump’s reality TV show “The Apprentice" — Weisselberg was barely mentioned in news articles before Trump started running for president and questions arose about the boss’ finances and charity.